noreenwu/trivia_api/README.md

 ### Back-end

 Download the repository at https://github.com/noreenwu/trivia_api and cd into starter/backend.
-In this directory, run pip install requirements.txt, which will install the rest of the backend dependencies.
+In this directory, run "pip install -r requirements.txt", which will install the rest of the backend dependencies.
 To run the server, issue the following commands: